alireza2209/ms912x/README.md

-# ms912x driver for Linux
+# ms912x driver for Linux 2

+Hello,

+The latest version of this program has been released and is now compatible with the newest versions.
+To run it, simply download the program and execute the code below.

+✅ Everything is ready—no additional setup required
+✅ Supports USB 2.0 and USB 3.0 connections
+✅ Compatible with DisplayPort

 Linux kernel driver for MacroSilicon USB to VGA/HDMI adapter.